HuiyingZz/NDDPlus/NDD+.md

 - **Very Many Important** The iframe in Monumenta is seperated by Melee / Projectile / Magic.
 Some of the skills ignore iframes as well but we don't talk about them too much here.
 In this case, if A deals 50 damage with thier melee attack first, then B deals 100 damage with thier melee attack within the same iframe, the final damage taken by the enemy is 100 (50 melee damage by A and 50 melee damage by B).
 But if A deals 50 damage with thier projectile attack first, then B deals 100 damage with thier melee attack within the same iframe, the final damage taken by the enemy is 150 (50 projectile damage by A and 100 melee damage by B).
 Skills like Flamestrike has their iframe seperate with itself (just like how you can't spam Alch potion on one enemy), means it doesn't and also can't be affect by iframes created by other attacks.
 This rules not only works for DD but also ALL other content.
 Outside of DD, skills like Rampage / Cloak and Dagger have more issue with iframe.
 In the previous case 'A deals 50 melee damage first then B deals 100 melee damage within the same iframe, A dealt 50 damage so get 50 damage count towards to Rampage, while B dealt 100 damage but only get 50 damage count towards to Rampage.
 > TL;DR: If you are DPS, nothing really should be done.
 If you are not DPS but want to do something to boss, either do nothing instead, or attack boss with a projectile weapon / magic spell.

-- A vanilla trick that, the blast damage taken is calculated by how many % of you are exposed to the explosive, start from the bottom of your hitbox.
+- A vanilla trick that, the blast damage taken is calculated by how many % of you are exposed to the explosive, which in the case, the explosion start from the bottom of creeper hitbox.
 By placing a block in front of yourself between explosive, you can negative the blast damage taken to only 10% or even lesser (depends on the hardness of the block).
-Of course in most case shield will do better than this.
+Of course, in most case shield will do better than this.
 > Showcase of 'placing a block in front of yourself between explosive'.
 C means creeper, P means player, Q means block.
 >
 >		C		P
 >		C	Q	P

-- *Not directly about NDD.* Sell your geode at mid price of stonkco to others at bazzar or somewhere else instead of dump them to stonkco, in which will make geode price becomes lower and lower, so that you get lesser and lesser profit from NDD.
+- *Not directly about NDD.* Sell your geode at mid price of stonkco at bazzar or somewhere else instead of dump them to stonkco, in which will make geode price becomes lower and lower, so that you get lesser and lesser profit from NDD.

 - *Same above.* Artifacts can be trade to 8 geode at NPC, so before you price your artifact, check if it's lower than just trade them for geode.